ad-freiburg/ad-blog/content/post/project-qlever-improved-federated-queries/index.md

 draft: true
 ---

-[QLever](https://qlever.cs.uni-freiburg.de/wikidata) is a SPARQL query engine used to search [RDF](https://www.w3.org/RDF/)(Resource Description Framework) databases.
+[QLever](https://qlever.cs.uni-freiburg.de/wikidata) is a SPARQL query engine used to search [RDF](https://www.w3.org/RDF/) (Resource Description Framework) databases.
 Within a SPARQL query the `SERVICE` keyword can be used to define a federated query computed by a different endpoint, allowing information from datasets hosted on different endpoints to be embedded into the same query.
-This blog-post will highlight some improvements to the implementation of the QLever Service operation.
+This blog post will highlight some improvements to the implementation of the QLever Service operation.

 <!--more-->